For Prospective Students

 - Review what items have been received (and what, if anything, still needs to be submitted) by clicking the Application Requirements tab

-We begin our review process in early January.
+We begin our review process in mid-January and do not conclude until the end of April to mid-May.
 If we are missing any of your paperwork, we will contact you directly via email during that time.
 We receive a large volume of applications and it is difficult for us to respond to individual requests for confirmation of having received materials, therefore it is very important for you to take responsibility and monitor the status of your application and materials regularly on OSU's application system.